Researchers Identify Tau Proteins As Prions

 What’s more, the harmless shape can change into the damaging one, whose more open structure exposes key amino acids that promote aggregation.
 Like a wad of one-sided tape uncurled to expose its sticky side, these “bad” tau proteins more readily assemble into toxic aggregates.

-The process resembles the one followed by prions, the infections proteins that cause neurodegenerative diseases such as Creutzfeldt-Jakob disease, fatal familial insomnia and mad cow disease.
+The process resembles prions, the infections proteins that cause Creutzfeldt-Jakob disease and mad cow disease.
 In fact, Diamond’s lab began calling tau proteins prions in 2014, although the prion hypothesis remains controversial.

 Identifying how tau proteins go bad could help doctors develop new treatments, earlier diagnostics tests and, someday, perhaps even a vaccine.
 A better understanding of tau pathologies could contribute to treatments for roughly 25 rarer tau disorders as well.